jk-me/jk-me.github.io/_posts/2018-09-13-top_box_cli.markdown

 permalink:  top_box_cli
 ---

 For my project I decided to create an application that displays information about current top box office movies.
 I started by thinking about what information the user would be interested in.
-What did I look for when I wanted to see go to the movies?
+What did I look for when I wanted to go to the movies?

 After reviewing the webpage, I decided on including a summary and a few critic reviews for each movie, along with additional details such as movie length and number of weeks in theaters.